oswg/akasha/solar-cross/1970_solar-cross_space-tapes_003.md

 Date: 1970
 Circle: Solar Cross Foundation
 Event: Space Tapes
-Session: 1
+Session: 3
 Contacts: Monka
 Channels: Miller
 ---

-# The Halls of Grandeur
+# Monka on the Halls of Grandeur

 Greetings, in the Light of Our Infinite One.
 I am Monka.